FAQ

 <van-cell title="cell" value="content"></van-cell>

-This is because iOS Safari does not trigger the :active pseudo-class by default.
-The solution is to add an empty ontouchstart attribute to the body tag:
+iOS Safari has a quirky behavior where it doesn't trigger the :active pseudo-class by default.
+Here's the magic fix - add an empty ontouchstart attribute to your body tag: 🪄

 <body ontouchstart="">